AtheMathmo/rusty-machine/DEVELOPMENT.md

 </table>

 I have chosen to push out a number of different algorithms before focused optimizing.
 This is partly so I can have use-cases for profiling but mostly for fun!
 I will also be working through optimization throughout this process.

-The term "Matrix Macros" is a little ambiguous.
-By this I mean matlab style matrix construction, i.e. [Vector; Matrix] would create a new matrix with the leftmost column being the vector.
-This may require a compiler plugin...

 ### Unplanned: